wookiee89/azure-resource-graph/README.md

 # azure-resource-graph
 ## Overview

 I am by no means an Azure Cloud expert, but my goal with this project/repo is to document my learnings as I dive into Azure Resource Explorer outside of my daily work.
+If any of these queries are helpful, feel free to bring them into your ogranization to leverage for detecting low hanging fruit, auduits, compliance, etc.

 I welcome any and all feedback because this is centered around giving to the Azue Dev community but as well as documenting learnings.